 The department has surgical physician's assistants (PAs) who provide care for the surgical specialties including neurology, orthopedic and cardiac surgery.
-Each general surgery resident has two PAs.
-Night and weekend coverage for the general surgery patients is shared by the PGYs and PAs.
-The 60-hour work schedule is strictly followed.
+Each general surgery service has two PAs.
+Night and weekend coverage for the general surgery patients is shared by the residents and PAs.

 The general surgery residency is non-pyramidal.
 Three chief residents graduate each year from the program.
 A preliminary residency, for those planning a career in a surgically related specialty, is available for one to two years.
 All the first year positions are offered through the National Resident Matching Program.

 Lectures and Conferences